Powerlearnproject/se-assignment-day-2-git-and-github-BeatriceNzilani/README.md

 collaboration where multiple developers can work on the same project without overwriting each other’s work.

 GitHub is popular since it allows :
--Collaboration: It facilitates teamwork through features like branching and pull requests.
+Collaboration: It facilitates teamwork through features like branching and pull requests.
--Hosting: Provides a platform to host Git repositories, making them accessible online.
+Hosting: Provides a platform to host Git repositories, making them accessible online.

- -Project Integrity: Version control maintains project integrity by ensuring that changes are tracked and reversible, thereby reducing the risk of losing work or introducing bugs.
+ Project Integrity: Version control maintains project integrity by ensuring that changes are tracked and reversible, thereby reducing the risk of losing work or introducing bugs.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
--Log in to GitHub
+Log in to GitHub
--Create a New Repository:
+Create a New Repository:
      Click on the "+" icon in the upper right and select "New repository."
      Choose a name and provide a description.
--Repository Type:
+Repository Type:
      Decide between Public or Private.
--Initialize Repository:
+Initialize Repository:
      Optionally add a README, .gitignore, or license.
--Create Repository: Click the button to finalize the creation.
+Create Repository: Click the button to finalize the creation.

--Important Decisions:
+Important Decisions:
     Public vs. Private: Determines visibility and access.
     Initialization options: Decide whether to start with a README, as it influences project documentation.